Idli Sambar

 Instructions

-- Soak the tamarind in warm water for 10 minutes, then squeeze it to extract the juice and discard the pulp.
+- In a separate bowl, soak the tamarind in warm water for about 10 minutes.
+Squeeze to extract the juice and discard the pulp.
+Set aside the tamarind juice.

-- Add the chopped vegetables to the pan and sauté for a few minutes.
+- Add the chopped vegetables to the pan and sauté for 4-5 minutes until they start to soften.

-- Add the tamarind juice, sambar powder, turmeric powder, and salt to the pan.
-Cover and cook until the vegetables are tender.
+- Pour in the tamarind juice, sambar powder, turmeric powder, and salt.
+Mix well and cover the pan.
+Let the mixture cook for another 10 minutes, or until the vegetables are tender.

 Dietary Information